richardgourley/pandas-one-pagers/README.md

 23. Columns - change data type - FLOAT to INTEGER
 24. Columns - create a new string column based on logic in APPLY() method
 25. Columns and Dates - create a year and month column from a date
+26. Columns - change the names of your columns
-26. Data Frame - use the APPLY() method with a LAMBDA function on an entire dataframe
+27. Data Frame - use the APPLY() method with a LAMBDA function on an entire dataframe
-27. NaN - convert missing numerical data to 0 with FILLNA()
+28. NaN - convert missing numerical data to 0 with FILLNA()
-28. Group By - counting columns
+29. Group By - counting columns
-29. Group By - counting by percentage
+30. Group By - counting by percentage
-30. Pivot - PIVOT() example
+31. Pivot - PIVOT() example
-31. Pivot 2 - PIVOT() example with grouped dates sales
+32. Pivot 2 - PIVOT() example with grouped dates sales
-32. Head and Tail
+33. Head and Tail
-33. Pivot - PIVOT_TABLE() - aggregated functions
+34. Pivot - PIVOT_TABLE() - aggregated functions
-34. Pivot table percentages - FLOAT to 2 decimal places
+35. Pivot table percentages - FLOAT to 2 decimal places
-35. openpyxl - save dataframes to different Excel workbook sheets
+36. openpyxl - save dataframes to different Excel workbook sheets

 ## TOOLS
 pandas